+Ali Khademhosseini, Ph.D., is the CEO of the Terasaki Institute for Biomedical Innovation.
+Formerly, he was Levi Knight Professor of Bioengineering, Chemical Engineering, and Radiology at the University of California-Los Angeles (UCLA).
+He was the Founding Director of the Center for Minimally Invasive Therapeutics at UCLA.
 He joined UCLA starting from Nov.
-2017 from Harvard University where he was a Professor at Harvard Medical School (HMS) and faculty at the Harvard-MIT’s Division of Health Sciences and Technology (HST), Brigham and Women’s Hospital (BWH) as well as an associate faculty at the Wyss Institute for Biologically Inspired Engineering.
-At Harvard University, he directed the Biomaterials Innovation Research Center (BIRC) a leading initiative in making engineered biomedical materials.
+2017 from Harvard University, where he was a Professor at Harvard Medical School (HMS) and faculty at the Harvard-MIT’s Division of Health Sciences and Technology (HST), Brigham and Women’s Hospital (BWH) as well as an associate faculty at the Wyss Institute for Biologically Inspired Engineering.
+At Harvard University, he directed the Biomaterials Innovation Research Center (BIRC), a leading initiative in making engineered biomedical materials.

-Dr. Khademhosseini’s interdisciplinary research has been recognized by over 60 major national and international awards.
+Dr. Khademhosseini’s interdisciplinary research has been recognized by over 70 major national and international awards.
 He is the recipient of the Presidential Early Career Award for Scientists and Engineers (PECASE), the highest honor given by the US government for early-career investigators.
 In 2007, he was named a TR35 recipient by the Technology Review Magazine as one of the world’s top young innovators.
 In 2011, he received the Pioneers of Miniaturization Prize from the Royal Society of Chemistry (RSC) for his contribution to microscale tissue engineering and microfluidics.
-In 2016, he received the Sr. Scientist Award of Tissue Engineering and Regenerative Medicine Society-Americas (TERMIS-AM) and in 2017 he received the Clemson Award of the Society for Biomaterials.
+In 2016, he received the Sr. Scientist Award of Tissue Engineering and Regenerative Medicine Society-Americas (TERMIS-AM), and in 2017 he received the Clemson Award of the Society for Biomaterials.